audreyoliver/audreyoliver.github.io/_pages/teaching.md

 ---

-For curated lab materials and example notebooks, please see the **Lab Materials** section.
+For curated lab materials and example notebooks, please see the [Lab Materials](/teaching/labs/) page